 Everyone has a different smile, with different size and shape teeth.
 The way your teeth are aligned is often genetic.
 There are many contributing factors to crowding of the teeth.
 You may have more than the average 32 teeth; your jaw may not be large enough for all of your teeth to fit evenly spaced.

 Assessments of tooth crowding can be detected early through regular dental visits.
-Treatment is often carried out during teenage years.
+Treatment is often carried out during the teenage years.

 There are various treatment options for tooth crowding